SebastianGlonner/docs/cheatsheets/unit-tests.md

 tests at all.

-- thus writing UNIT tests, testing small units of the code and creating tests for each unit separately
+- thus writing UNIT tests, testing small units of the code and creating tests for each unit separately, which, ultimately can run, separately

 - Easy tests!
 The tests has to be easy to read and understand! favour DAMP over DRY